SHANDCRUZ/test-codecov/CONTRIBUTING.md

 first, please try again after addressing the feedback you received.

 To make a pull request you will need a GitHub account.
-For help, see GitHub's documentation on forking and pull requests .
+For help, see GitHub's documentation on forking and pull requests.